zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Add a service with an existing certificate to API ML on z/OS

-The API Mediation Layer requires validatation of the certificate of each service that it accessed by the API Mediation Layer.
-The API Mediation Layer requires validatation of the full certificate chain.
+The API Mediation Layer requires validation of the certificate of each service that it accessed by the API Mediation Layer.
+The API Mediation Layer requires validation of the full certificate chain.
 Use one of the following methods:

 - Import the public certificate of the root CA that has signed the certificate of the service to the APIML truststore.